n0-computer/iroh/iroh-rpc-client/README.md

 [iroh](https://github.com/n0-computer/iroh) services internally communicate via RPC, using the [quic-rpc](https://github.com/n0-computer/quic-rpc) RPC system.

-TLDR: bincode encoded messages sent as http2 frames.
+TLDR: currently bincode encoded messages sent as http2 frames.

 These channels are meant for internal communication and are not a stable API.